Curtis, Nebraska

 Curtis is a city in Frontier County, Nebraska, United States.
-The population was 939 at the 2010 census.

-Curtis describes itself as "Nebraska's Easter City", and presents an annual pageant on Palm Sunday.
-The Nebraska College of Technical Agriculture is located in Curtis.
+As of the 2020 census, the population of the city was 806.
+It is home to the Nebraska College of Technical Agriculture.

 History

 Curtis was laid out in 1886, soon after the railroad was extended to that point.
 The community has the name of a trapper who operated in the area.
 Curtis is home to Medicine Valley Schools, which was formed in 1969.
 The school name is derived from its location in the Medicine Creek Valley.

+Curtis describes itself as "Nebraska's Easter City", and presents an annual pageant on Palm Sunday.

+In 2021, the town proposed a program to increase the population offering free land if you have a house built and financial incentives for enrolling children into the public school system.